dahlaran/Genesis/README.md

 # Genesis
-Meteo application in a MVVM architecture
-With differents notions like:
+Meteo application in a MVVM architecture by using OpenWeatherAPI (free api version) With differents notions like:
 - LiveData
 - Retrofit
 - Location of the device, using Network (TODO: add GPS)
-- Room
+- Room database
+- Widget
-- Widget (TODO)
+- Dagger (TODO)
+- Dark mode (TODO: App + Widget)